 I’ve encountered a lot of words that I would sooner not, working in tech.
 I have found the word whore in a design document, had colleagues who refer to women as “bitches”.
 I’ve been called – as most women have – abrasive, or more bluntly, a “c***”.
 I have been told, again and again, that I’m unqualified, asked, in ways too myriad to enumerate, if I am really technical, demanded to prove it again, and again.

-I’ve endured lengthy explanations from men about how the singular they is grammatically correct, and how “guys” is in fact gender neutral like I give a fuck.
+I’ve endured lengthy explanations from men about how the singular they is grammatically incorrect, and how “guys” is in fact gender neutral like I give a fuck.
 Like I have any fucks left to give.

 “Guys” is not gender neutral.
 It is not gender neutral because it is literally not gender neutral because in English grammar singular male made plural is plural male.
 But it is not gender neutral because when (most) men hear it they hear “you” and when (some) women hear it, they hear “not you”.